China regrets block on Indian athletes' travel but defends border stand

 Nevertheless, the refusal last Thursday by a Chinese airline to let the two teenage female archers board an aircraft bound for China, where they hoped to take part in a competition, underscored the sensitivity of the border dispute.

-The pair were from Arunachal Pradesh, where India and China fought the border war in 1962.
+The pair were from the disputed border state of Arunachal Pradesh, where India and China fought the border war in 1962.
 China claims the region as South Tibet.

 "We regret that the two young India athletes could not come to participate in the relevant competition," Chinese Foreign Ministry spokesperson Hua Chunying said at a regular briefing.